 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-The thing with teaching is that if your students are bored in your lessons, you are probably bored too.
-And nobody wants to spend all day being bored – certainly not us, even though we’re getting paid for it, and certainly not your students, who are paying for it!
+Let’s face it, if your students are bored in your lessons, you’re bored too.
 Luckily, there are tons of resources available on the internet which can help you make your lessons amazing – and your job that much more enjoyable.
-Lets look at resources to make your online lessons amazing.
+Let’s look at resources to make your online lessons amazing.

-We’ve spoken before of the resources we often use in our online (and face-to-face) lessons, but there are a few more which you may not know about and which you can use to give your lessons a little bit more oomph.
+We’ve spoken before of the resources we often use in our online (and face-to-face) lessons, but here are a few more which you can use to give your lessons a little bit more oomph.

 Delta publishing publishes some really useful books for teachers (and students) but they also have made available digital slides for you to use in the classroom.
-All you have to do is register and you can download slides on certain language points for you to use in your online classroom.
+Register and you can download slides on certain language points for you to use in your online classroom.
 Lesson plan sorted!

 Linguahouse has an awesome range of lesson plans.
 They are on a range of topics and for different ages and levels of learner, and they include videos, audios and worksheets – everything you need for your lessons.
 They have paid subscription plans but they also have a bunch of free lessons.

 A news site with a difference, this site gives you short news articles in three different levels, so you can use them no matter what level your student.
 If your student finds the article too easy, they can read the more advanced version.
-The articles are really current as well, which is great for keeping your lessons relevant and interesting.
+The articles are current and topical, which is great for keeping your lessons relevant and interesting.